-It may seem obvious, but sellers that forget to do things like take out the trash regularly, especially on the day of a showing, are not doing themselves any favors.
+It may seem obvious, but sellers that forget to do things like taking out the trash regularly, especially on the day of a showing, are not doing themselves any favors.

-Make sure your carpet is clean and that all other odors are eliminated prior to showing.
-If you are a smoker it is highly recommended when selling to refrain from doing so in the house.
+Make sure your carpet is clean and that all other odors are eliminated before showing.
+If you are a smoker, it is highly recommended when selling to refrain from doing so in the house.

-If you start to show your home and are getting feedback that there is an older of cigarettes yet you have not been smoking in the home for a while it is probably safe to assume that the smell has become embedded into the furniture and curtains.
+If you start to show your home and are getting feedback that there is an older of cigarettes, yet you have not been smoking in the house for a while, it is probably safe to assume that the smell has become embedded into the furniture and curtains.

 Dark and Dirty Homes

-Keep your home well lit and extremely clean.
+Keep your home well lit and spotless.
 You want to make your home look as inviting as possible, which means good lighting and no clutter.
-If your home does not have a ton of windows make sure that on darker days you plan ahead and leave lights on in the darkest areas of the home.
+If your home does not have a ton of windows, make sure that on darker days you plan ahead and leave lights on in the most shaded areas of the home.

 The Importance of An Agent

-All of these mistakes are easily avoided with the help of an experienced real estate agent.
+All of these home seller mistakes are easily avoided with the help of an experienced real estate agent.
 A good agent knows what makes a home sell, and what does not.
-If you want to be certain that your home looks good to buyers, find a local agent that will work with you on selling your home.
+If you want to be confident that your home looks good to buyers, find a local agent that will work with you on selling your home.

-Keep in mind that not all Real Estate agent are the same.
-In fact Realtors are a dime a dozen as it is very easy to get a Real Estate license.
-Do your home work and hire an agent that has a track record in both soft and robust markets.
+Keep in mind that not all Real Estate agents are the same.
+In fact, Realtors are a dime a dozen as it is effortless to get a Real Estate license.
+Do your homework and hire an agent that has a track record in both soft and robust markets.

-Follow this advice and you will be well on your way to enjoying a successful Real Estate transaction!
+Follow this advice, and you will be well on your way to enjoying a successful Real Estate transaction!

-About the author: The above Real Estate information on top 5 home seller mistakes was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on top home seller mistakes was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 26+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 31+ Years.

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Wayland, Westboro, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.